Fram (ship): Construction

-Nansen's ambition was to explore the Arctic farther north than anyone else.
+Nansen's ambition was to explore the Arctic farther north than anyone else—to the North Pole, if possible.
 To do that, he would have to deal with a problem that many sailing on the polar ocean had encountered before him: the freezing ice could crush a ship.
 Nansen's idea was to build a ship that could survive the pressure, not by pure strength, but because it would be of a shape designed to let the ice push the ship up, so it would "float" on top of the ice.

 Fram is a three-masted schooner with a total length of 39 m and width of 11 m.
 The ship is both unusually wide and unusually shallow in order to better withstand the forces of pressing ice.
+A disadvantage of this design is that it rolled more than most ships in heavy seas.

 Nansen commissioned the shipwright Colin Archer from Larvik to construct a vessel with these characteristics.
 Fram was built with an outer layer of greenheart wood to withstand the ice and with almost no keel to handle the shallow waters Nansen expected to encounter.
 The rudder and propeller were designed to be retracted.
 The ship was also carefully insulated to allow the crew to live on board for up to five years.
 The ship also included a windmill, which ran a generator to provide electric power for lighting by electric arc lamps.

 Initially, Fram was fitted with a steam engine.
 Prior to Amundsen's expedition to the South Pole in 1910, the engine was replaced with a diesel engine, a first for polar exploration vessels.
+The new engine allowed for a longer voyage without refueling.